Rumours for Apple's AR headset look to be in full swing, and as such the first thing we'd love to know is a release date.

 A recent Trendforce report has noted Apple could bring in a subscription service to its AR Headset, or as they describe it, a "monthly subscription-based software solution".

 For its power supply, the AR Headset is supposedly going to utilise the same 96W power supply as the 2021 MacBook Pro, according to Ming-Chi Kuo (via GSM Arena).
-What this could mean is that it will carry similar levels of power, and possibly support fast charging.
+What this could mean is that it will carry similar levels of power, possibly supporting fast charging.

 There has also been the suggestion that you won't need to pair the headset up with any other Apple devices in order for it to work.
 However, this is a point of contention as a story from The Information suggests you will need to pair it up with an iPhone for it to work.